 Generally F-1 international students are required to take a full course load.
 However, when a student is engaged in a program that has a thesis or capstone requirement and the student has completed all class / courses requirements except the thesis or capstone work, the student may enroll in less than a full course load and still be considered fully enrolled for immigration purposes.

-Please complete the Thesis/Capstone Confirmation Form and deliver it to the secure drop-box as soon as you have completed enrollment for the term but no later than the first Friday of the academic term.
+Please email your completed Thesis/Capstone Confirmation Form to firstname.lastname@example.org as soon as you have completed enrollment for the term but no later than the first Friday of the academic term.
 The signed and completed Thesis/Capstone Confirmation Form must be processed before we can authorize CPT or OPT, so you can bring it to you CPT or OPT appointment (whichever is earlier).

 US immigration regulations are complex and change frequently.
 The University strives to maintain a website that is both current and helpful, however, Santa Clara University is not responsible for students maintaining lawful immigration status; this is the responsibility of the student.
 Further, resources and links do not constitute endorsement by Santa Clara University.